aniketb21/aniketb21.github.io/index.md

 <img style="float: right; width: 30%; padding: 5px;" src=" {{ site.url }}/pics/Aniket_close_up.jpg">

-Hello there!
+Hello!
 Welcome to my homepage.

 My name is Aniket Bhatia and I am a final year student at the [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web).